List 3 Differences Between Dna And Rna

 Main Subheading

 The differences between DNA and RNA arise from their distinct chemical structures and biological roles.
-These differences are not arbitrary; they are finely tuned to allow each molecule to perform its unique function with precision and efficiency.
+Practically speaking, these differences are not arbitrary; they are finely tuned to allow each molecule to perform its unique function with precision and efficiency.
 From the types of sugars they contain to the bases that encode genetic information, every detail contributes to the overall purpose of each molecule in the grand scheme of cellular life.

 Comprehensive Overview